 Try Before You Buy

-Panopto’s 30-day free trial made the final decision easy for Whitlock.
+Panopto’s free trial made the final decision easy for Whitlock.
 “Being new to live streaming, I wanted to try something to see if we could make it work,” he said.
 “I didn’t want to pay thousands of dollars for something and then find out that it wasn’t going to work for us.
 Believe it or not, other companies don’t have free trials.
 Being able to pilot with Panopto really took the fear out of the decision for me.”

 An inclusive, inspiring team experience